 A note from Susan Pruden

-If you're planning to sell and you're not sure what you have, I'm happy to walk through your home with you before you list.
-Knowing what's there -- and deciding how to address it -- is the difference between a smooth transaction and an expensive surprise at the inspection table.
+If you're thinking about selling and aren't sure what you have, I'm happy to walk through your home before you list.
+Knowing what's there -- and deciding what to do about it -- makes the difference between a smooth sale and an expensive surprise at the inspection.

 Susan@SusanPruden.com · (301) 980-9409